kalyancn4u/kalyancn4u.github.io/_posts/2025-12-06-emotional-intelligence-self-mastery-notes.md

 Maybe:

 - You were praised only when you were quiet, helpful, obedient.
 - You learned that conflict leads to punishment.
 - You were told your emotions were “too much”, so you trained yourself to be less.

 Now, as an adult, you’re still playing the same role:

 - You absorb people’s moods.
 - You monitor their tone.
 - You walk on emotional eggshells.
 - You avoid disappointing people who have disappointed you a thousand times.

+*This doesn’t mean you have to stop being kind; it means your kindness needs to include you too.*

 ---